„A magic dwells in each beginning,

 Immediately after your registration, you will receive a confirmation e-mail with your bib number.
-Please print out this registration confirmation and bring it along when you pick up your starter pack!
+Please print out this registration confirmation with our personal ID-Card (or Copy) and bring it along when you pick up your starter pack!
 If there is nothing in your inbox, please check your spam folder.

 How much does it cost to participate in the 24-H Extreme Tour 2019?